Mapping class group representations from Drinfeld doubles of finite groups: Introduction

 As we shall see, the quantum representations obtained from $\DG$ with abelian group $G$ can be understood through elementary considerations.
 For abelian $G$, any homomorphism from $\pi$ to $G$ factors through to $\pi^{\mathrm{ab}} \eq \pi/\pi'$, which coincides with the first homology.
 Thus the Torelli group, being the kernel of the mapping class group action on $\pi^{\mathrm{ab}}$, is represented trivially on $\Hom(\pi,G)/G \eq \Hom(\pi,G)$.
 As a consequence we will mainly be interested in non-abelian finite groups $G$.
 We do not impose any further restrictions on the groups $G$, however.
 In particular, there is no reason to restrict to simple groups.

 Let us finally specify our assumptions on the ground field \ko\ over which $\DG$ and its modules are defined.
-The construction of quantum representations in \cite{lyub11} works for any algebraically closed field.
+For the construction of quantum representations in \cite{lyub11} to work it is sufficient that the category $\DG\Mod$ is a finite tensor category for which, in turn, \ko\ can be any algebraically closed field.
 The structure of $\DG$-modules depends, however, on \ko\ \cite{with2}.
 Whenever we deal directly with $\DG$-modules and their characters we will therefore require the ground field to have characteristic $0$, and for simplicity we then restrict our attention to $\ko \eq \complex$.
-This applies to part of Section \ref{ssec:LyubDG}, in particular whenever we consider $\mcg_{N,0}$ acting on the space of $\DG$-characters.
-For much of the remaining discussion these assumptions are not needed, and we then allow the characteristic of \ko\ to be arbitrary.
+This applies to the part of Section \ref{ssec:LyubDG} that begins after Remark \ref{rem:orbit}.
+However, with the exception of appendix B these assumptions are not needed, and accordingly we otherwise allow the characteristic of \ko\ to be arbitrary.
 Note that when the characteristic of \ko\ divides the order $|G|$ of the group, then the category $\DG\Mod$ is no longer semisimple.
 But the quantum representations that we focus on in this paper are then still the permutation representations obtained from the mapping class actions discussed in Section \ref{sec:mcg2Nconj}.